crdschurch/crdschurch.github.io/_posts/2014-05-28-analysis-of-migrating-audio-content.markdown

 2 .
 Queries used to migrate audio content

 ```
-# To get all available series
-select * from series order by `StartDate` DESC ;

-# To get all messages for a particular series say seriesID = 2
-select * from message where SeriesID = 2 order by date desc;

-# To get all audio content for each message say messageId = 822
+# To get all audio content from mediacontent table

-SELECT
-    *
-FROM
-    mediacontent
-WHERE
-mediacontentid IN (SELECT
-	messagemediacontent.mediaid
-FROM
+SELECT * FROM
-	messagemediacontent
-WHERE
+mediacontent WHERE
-	messageid = 69)
+HighQFilePath IS NOT NULL AND (ContentTypeID = 2)
-AND (HighQFilePath IS NOT NULL)
+AND (HighQFilePath LIKE '%mp3') AND HighQFilePath != ''
 ```
 3 .
 The job of collecting and reading all audio content is actually happening at the below legacy URL